adi-varshney/100DaysOfLeetCode/October 2025/Week 2/10-9-2025/notes.md

 -->

 ## Alternative Solutions
-- **Iterative in-place reversal without allocation:**
-  - Continue the loop until `head` becomes `nullptr`, always rewiring `head->next = prev`, then return `prev` directly with no new node created.
-- **Recursive reversal:**
+- Iterative variant using only two pointers by storing `next` in a temporary variable each step.
-  - Recurse to the end, then unwind by pointing `next->next = node` and `node->next = nullptr`.
-Simpler to read but uses call stack `O(n)`.
+- Recursive reversal that reaches the tail then sets `next->next = node` and `node->next = nullptr` while unwinding, with call-stack space `O(n)`.

 ## Key Takeaways
-- Three-pointer iteration is the standard pattern for reversing a singly linked list in `O(n)` time and `O(1)` space.
+- The three-pointer pattern is the standard in-place reversal for singly linked lists.
-- Avoid unnecessary allocations during reversal to prevent memory leaks and keep the operation purely in-place.
+- Returning the last processed node after wiring its `next` to `prev` yields the new head without extra allocation.
-- Always check trivial cases early(empty list and single-node list should return as-is).
+- Always consider trivial cases early to keep code simple and safe.